 His cow dog leaned out the right hand window, grinning as only

 a cow dog can grin.
-The border Collies, Jo Kid and Chiplicker,
+The Border Collies, Jo Kid and Choplicker,

-and the Great Pyrenees, Starjumper, raced out off the goat barn
+and the Great Pyrenees, Starjumper, raced out of the goat barn

 barking.
 They sniffed and decided it was just the farrier's cow